meesterkurt/joyofprofessionallearning/_posts/2017-06-20-Tablet-Days.markdown

 We facililitated 3 workshops throughout the day featuring recipes from our books "The Joy of Professional Learning".
 It was a  memorable learning experience with particpants writing their Magnificant Minute Story, Speed Dating, and making content in the App Dice Challenge.

-It is magical to see our books come to life.
+The audience was so enthusiastic that during the Keynote we could hear the music in our opening video play as books were being downloaded by the dozen.
+Our books truly came to life.
 We love how teachers have a renewed love of learning and how that translates to the next level of excitement in the classroom.

 <img src="/img/KurtKlynenTD1.JPG" alt="Kurt Klynen">